asciiu/asciiu.github.io/_posts/2019-03-21-partnering.md

 4. Don't mix friendship with business.
 Just because you're good friends with this person does not mean that they are going to be good business partners.

-it's better to work out your ideas in solitude and prove that you can do it yourself then to work out plan to get some other person to do it.